10 Crime-Thriller Books Like The Guest List

 This story follows a makeup artist named Jessica, who signs up for a psychological study to make a little extra cash.
 She doesn’t expect to be roped into this mess of paranoia, manipulation, mistrust, and deceit.
 She begins to learn how deadly obsessions can be.

-This book is told from two different perspectives, one in first person from Jessica’s point of view, but the other does write in second person told to Jessica.
+This book is told from two perspectives, one in the first person from Jessica’s point of view but the other in the second person told to Jessica.
 This creepy and disturbing factor added to thinking about someone whose entire internal monologue is dedicated to another person without their knowledge.
 Much like The Guest List, the story goes further than you would have expected.

 Although it’s not my favorite thriller out there, it’s a book that is a great introduction to the world of adult mystery thrillers.
-If you’re someone who has read some YA mysteries or you’re interested in getting into the genre, this book will hit all the marks to grasp you and keep you wanting more.
-So, it is very entertaining and an enjoyable read, especially if you’re new to thrillers and looking for a more psychological twisting novel instead of something.
+If you’ve read some YA mysteries or are interested in the genre, this book will hit all the marks to grasp you and keep you wanting more.
+So, it is a very entertaining and enjoyable read, especially if you’re new to thrillers and looking for a more psychological twisting novel instead of something.

 An Anonymous Girl